olcf-tutorials/HIP_from_scratch/0_vectoradd/README.md

 Workgroup (or block) is a collection of threads.
 A block is assigned to a single compute unit in the GPU.
 All the threads in the block have access to a small amount of shared memory.
 This allows inter thread communication within the block and also useful to avoid repeated access to main memory which can be costly.
+AMD hardware has an upper limit of 16 wavefronts per block (so a max of 1024 threads per block).
+Trying to set a block size bigger than that will result in errors.

 ### Wavefront (CUDA term: Warp)
 (TODO: have someone go through and correct the language and the information to get proper accuracy)